 Increasing demand for and rules governing provenance information is causing a significant change in the supply chain domain.
 Improved traceability through the incorporation of blockchain technology into the supply chain creates added value by mitigating the high cost of quality-related concerns such as reputational harm, recalls, and revenue loss due to grey or black market products.

-The use of Blockchain technology in the supply chain allows for more efficient licencing and ownership.
+The use of Blockchain applications in supply chain allows for more efficient licencing and ownership.
 Blockchain may be used to precisely licence services, software, and items with the use of smart contracts.
 Furthermore, blockchain provides consensus, which means that there is no disagreement in chains relating to transactions by design.
 All entities on the blockchain use the same ledger version, which includes the ability to track ownership information.

 Consider a world in which stakeholders can see a product’s whole lifespan before it touches the shelf.
 Blockchain for supply chain management traceability is only one of many applications for this innovative technology.
 Continuing your learning journey is one of the finest ways to broaden your knowledge and remain up to date on the latest applications.
 Blockchain can be used to reduce counterfeiting, boost efficiencies, and enable a more accessible global economy!